SIMMORSAL/Vextra/ShopPage.md

 # Vextra
+#### A NextJS + Emotion portfolio website, with a page creation engine so easy to use, anyone can create a page with it.

-#### A highly customizable platform ready to be a portfolio page, and become a lot more with some of your own components.
+A highly customizable platform ready to be a portfolio page, and become a lot more with some of your own components.

 Sporting a powerful and flexible page creation engine that is easy to use and is fast to work with.